grapeape38/BeeID_Capstone/README.md

-Part of the Beemon project.
+Part of the Beemon project, also my undergraduate capstone project.

-Using OpenCV.js's Haar Cascade Classifiers to crudely detect bees and track them, somewhat.
+Using OpenCV.js and Vue to interactively track and store bee images from videos of beehives.
+Technical summary is in BeeID.pdf.

-demo:
+Demo:
 http://beeidcapstone.herokuapp.com